 The Echuca Distillery is located in the historic Port of Echuca and here you can taste gins that are made on site.
-They have a decent food menu, too, to soak up all that gin.
+Gin is made in the copper still lovingly called Lavender, using locally sourced botanicals.

-Other good Echuca restaurants are Johnny and Lyle, The Mill, Radcliffe’s or Shebani’s.
-Over in Moama, Three Black Sheep does a great brunch.
+Other good Echuca restaurants are Johnny and Lyle, The Mill, Port 53 Restaurant at Radcliffe’s or Monkee and Co.

 While in Echuca, you do have to stop by one of our many pubs for an afternoon pint or a pub meal.
 Given the heritage of the town, many of the pubs have been around since it was founded, so you’ll be drinking and dining in a historic setting.